 - Pour into local farmer’s cool glass milk bottle and refrigerate

 Once again, I find myself trying to put together a nutrition panel with probably limited success.
 My guess is that I ended up with almost four cups of dressing, but a little less.
-I then decided to split the overall dressing recipe into 16 servings, to be on the larger side of serving sizes, which would come out to 1/4 cup or so.
+I then decided to split the overall dressing recipe into 16 servings, to be on the larger side of serving sizes, which would come out to 1/4 cup or so to be served up with my coconut oil fried chicken!
 That equals four tablespoons, so in my mind, when using the dressing, I shoot for 3 tablespoons for a serving, and then feel like I’m on the light side of the nutrition panel below, and feel pretty good about my self restraint!